cparsania/FungiExpresZ/README.md

 Congrats..\!\! 🎉🎉🎉🎉 .Your application will keep running until you stop container explicitly.

-##### 2.2.5 How to stop container
+#### 2.2.5 How to stop container

-Regardless of closing terminal window, your container will keep running.
+R ?gardless of closing terminal window, your container will keep running.
 You can stop container explicitly using below command on new terminal window.

     ## get container id